siddharthsvkm/Arduino/Project 4/README.md

 # Escape Room
-Escape Room is my project that holds a series of interactive puzzles, or rooms, to solve to reach the end of th challenge.
+Escape Room is my project that holds a series of interactive puzzles, or rooms, that need to be solved to reach the end of this challenge.
+At the end of this challenge lies a surprise.
+Escape Room currently has 1 puzzle with 4 more in mind.
+Puzzle 1 -
+Puzzle 2 -
+Puzzle 3 -
+Puzzle 4 -
+Puzzle 5 -

 [Project Link](https://wokwi.com/projects/470846474007212033)